 I’ve been to the Salad Concept numerous times.
-Not because it’s necessarily the best place in town to eat, but because of the freedom of eating there.
+Not because it’s necessarily the best place in town to eat, but because of the freedom and freshness of eating there.

 The Food at The Salad Concept